georgesboris/validate-properties/README.md

 *A property is defined if it's value is not undefined and if it's not a blank string.*

 ### Any of the properties are defined
-Then we will check if the object has *any of the passed properties*.
-Notice that we are defining this validation as an array within the properties array.

 ```javascript
 validate({ a: 1 }, [['a', 'b']]) // true
 ```

+*Notice that we are defining this validation as an array within the properties array.*

 ### Custom validation
-Now we will pass a *custom validation function*.

 ```javascript
 validate({ a: 1, b: 1 }, [({a , b}) => a === b]) // true
 ```

 ### Multiple validations
-At last, we will check for *multiple validations* by passing all these values together in an array.

 ```javascript
 validate({ a: 1, b: 2 }, [